Justin Bieber and Usher Win Lawsuit Over Hit Single “Somebody To Love”

 The case was dismissed with prejudice, meaning that the plaintiffs will find it extremely difficult, if not impossible, to bring the case back to court.

 Copeland and Overton’s version of “Somebody to Love” was released back in 2008, while the Justin Bieber and Usher version came out in 2010.
-The Bieber version is supposedly based of 2009 version written by songwriter Heather Bright.
+The Bieber version is supposedly based off a 2009 version written by songwriter Heather Bright.

 According to the judge who threw out the case, “the similarities were “modest” at best and not enough to support a lawsuit,” says TMZ.